canuludag/Android-Bitbucket-Pipelines/README.md

-# Bitbucket Pipelines For Android Developement (Under construction)
+# Bitbucket Pipelines For Android Developement
 If you are looking for a Continuous Integration tool for your Android Project that hosted on Bitbucket, you should try Bitbucket Pipelines.
 It's free up to 5 users and gives 50 minutes build time per month.

-Enabling Pipelines is easy and all you need is a single YAML file and small adjustments based on the requirements on your project.
+Enabling Pipelines is easy.
+Just go to `Pipelines` tab on your repository and follow the steps to enable pipelines.
+You'll see all you need is a single YAML file and small adjustments based on the requirements on your project.
 Let's dive in!

 First of all you can find a sample YAML file on above repository.
 But I'll also paste the lines here and try to explain it in detail.
 ```sh